zaphosting/docs/docs/vserver-linux-security-tips.md

 The easiest way to protect your server is always the same, regardless of the server: Use secure passwords, update your services regularly and generally pay attention to which services you want to install and which guides you follow.
 :::

-## Securing SSH (Secure Shell)
+## Securing SSH

-SSH is a service that allows you to remotely access your server's console to execute commands on the server.
+SSH (Secure Shell) is a service that allows you to remotely access your server's console to execute commands on the server.
 Here you can see how to set up SSH on your server: [How do I set up SSH on my server?](vserver-linux-ssh.md)

 By default, a password-based login is used for SSH.
 However, this has the major disadvantage that authentication can be bypassed relatively easily using a brute force attack, especially if you use a password that is too simple for your SSH login.
 So if you decide to use the password solution, please use a **secure** password.

 To protect your server even better against unwanted SSH access, you should enable authentication exclusively via SSH keys and deactivate the password login.
 Take a look at [our SSH guide](vserver-linux-sshkey.md), which explains how to generate and add SSH keys.

-## Simple but effective: Changing the ports of common services
+## Port configuration of your services

 | Service| Port |
 |--------|------|